 Master Bond's thermally conductive adhesives offer superior heat dissipation for a wide range of electronic applications.
 Both one and two component systems are available for use.
-They include epoxies, silicones and elastomeric products.
-Special formulations designed for unusual service conditions are also available.
+They include rigid and flexible adhesives and sealants for thermal management.
+Special thermal interface materials designed for unusual service conditions are also available.

 Common Applications Featuring Thermally Conductive Adhesives

 Thermally conductive formulations are used for bonding, coating, potting and encapsulation applications in a wide variety of industries.
 Some specific applications include: